CS171/2016-cs171-website/homework.md

 ## Submission Instructions

 Homework submissions will be handled trough [github](http://github.com).
-You will set up your GitHub account as part of Homework 0 and [Section 1](https://github.com/CS171/2015-section1).
+You will set up your GitHub account as part of Homework 0.
 The gist of it:

  * You create a **private repository** for all of your homework, following a naming schema (cs171-hw-lastname-firstname - **all lower case**).
 Github will provide you with free private repositories if you ask them using your **.edu** e-mail address.
  * You share your repository with our GitHub user [cs171tf](http://github.com/cs171tf).